 Mindfulness for Urban Youth

 The UCSF Osher Center for Integrative Medicine is partnering with Larkin Street Youth Services to offer intensive seven-week mindfulness trainings for urban youth.
-This program was designed and developed specifically for this group by the instructor, Forest Fein, MA, and the program was sponsored by The Lisa and John Pritzker Family Fund.
-The program directors include Kevin Barrows, MD, Osher Center Director of Mindfulness Programs; Margaret Chesney, PhD, Director of the Osher Center; and Forest Fein, MA.
-The program initially launched with one class in 2013, three classes in 2014, and several more in 2015.
-This program is sponsored by the UCSF Mount Zion Health Fund.
+This program was designed and developed specifically for this group by the instructor, Forest Fein, MA, and the program directors are Kevin Barrows, MD, Osher Center Director of Mindfulness Programs and Forest Fein, MA.
+The program initially launched with one class in 2013, and due to increased demand, it has subsequently increased to three classes per year.
+The founding sponsor for this program was The Lisa and John Pritzker Family Fund, and the current sponsor is the UCSF Mount Zion Health Fund.

 Larkin Street has also created a video that includes their client Yossi talking about the impact the mindfulness program and instructor Forest Fein, MA have had on him (approximately midway through the video).